gazalkagdi/fullstack-authentication/README.md

 4) Run the SQL queries provided in the sql folder to initialize the database schema and tables.

-6) Start the backend server by running npm start in the backend directory.
+6) Start the backend server by running node index.js in the backend directory.

-7) Start the frontend development server by running npm start in the frontend directory.
+7) Start the frontend development server by running npm run dev in the frontend directory.

-8) Access the application in your web browser at http://localhost:3000.
+8) Access the application in your web browser at http://localhost:5173/.

 # Contributing: